profoundry-us/loco_motion/CONTRIBUTING.md

 the Docker containers, install all relevant dependencies, install Rails and all of the necessary gems, and start all of the different services.

-If everything is successfull, you should see some output from each of the running containers with information on how to connect.
+If everything is successful, you should see some output from each of the running containers with information on how to connect.

 You can view the YARD Docs at http://localhost:8808 and the demo app should be running at http://localhost:3000.